HasanGoni/HasanGoni.github.io/_posts/2021-08-03-Basic image processing with opencv and PIL.md

 new_cv_image = cv2.cvtColor(cv_image, cv2.COLOR_BGR2RGB)
 ```

 Another thing we can do, as we are repeating the matplotlib 3 lines.
-So we can just create a small fuction to
+So we can just create a small fuction to use it in future.

 ```python